ctongfei/progressbar/README.md

 #### Changelog

  - 0.5.1: Fixed the refresh problem when progress ended.
 Added style (Unicode block characters / pure ASCII) support.
+Thanks @rualpe !
  - 0.5.0: Separated the progress bar thread from the main thread for better performance.
 Fixed the character offset issue.
 Thanks @rualpe !
  - 0.4.3: Changed the symbols to box-drawing characters; more fine-grained display.
 Thanks @hrj !
  - 0.4.2: Default output stream is changed to `System.err`; can be customized in constructor.
 Thanks @AluisioASG !